marklogic-community/marklogicworkflow/DESIGN.md

 allows human and system steps to be safely combined without having to worry about concurrent update exceptions.
 These would be a barrier in a synchronous process system.

-Problems of managing state and transitions, ascynrhonousness, and a task engine are already solved by CPF.
+Problems of managing state and transitions, asynchronousness, and a task engine are already solved by CPF.

 ### Extending CPF